SuperOfficeDocs/superoffice-docs/docs/onsite/install/iis/reverse-proxy.md

 ## Application pool settings

 To make sure the WCF services are working correctly, you have to change some settings in the application pool.
-Right click on the application pool and click on advanced settings.
+Right-click on the application pool and click on advanced settings.
 Under the category **General** you will find an option called **.NET CLR Version**.
 Change this option to **No Managed Code** in the drop-down menu.

 ### No Managed Code